balamurugan-cholas/Balamurugan-cholas/README.md

 # 👋 Hi, I'm Balamurugan

-I'm a Data Science enthusiast | Software Developer with a background in Economics and a strong passion for solving real-world problems using data and code.
+I'm a Data Science enthusiast | Web Developer with a background in Economics and a strong passion for solving real-world problems using data and code.
 I combine my analytical mindset with practical development tools to build impactful machine learning and web-based solutions.

 ---